7 Iconic Gin Cocktails You Absolutely Must Know

 • Ice

-The Gimlet is an old school cocktail, born among British sailors as a remedy against scurvy.
-Today it is a dry, fresh and direct drink, perfect for those who love the strong taste of lime.
-Excellent as an aperitif or cocktail at the end of the day.
+The Gimlet is an old-school cocktail, born among British sailors as a remedy against scurvy.
+Today it's a dry, fresh, direct drink, perfect for those who love the bold taste of lime.
+Great as an aperitif or an end-of-day cocktail.

-The Gimlet is a classic cocktail that originated in the British Navy in the 19th century.
-Sailors were required to drink lime juice to prevent scurvy, and to make it more palatable they mixed it with gin, which was already common on ships.
-The drink is said to be named after the naval surgeon Sir Thomas Gimlette , who introduced the concoction.
-Originally made with lime cordial, today it is often made with fresh lime juice and simple syrup.
-Dry, simple and aromatic, the Gimlet has become a refined drink, perfect both as an aperitif and as a light after-dinner drink.
+The Gimlet is a classic cocktail born in the context of the British navy in the 19th century.
+Sailors had to take lime juice to prevent scurvy, and to make the flavour more pleasant they mixed it with gin, already common on ships.
+The drink takes its name, according to some, from naval surgeon Sir Thomas Gimlette, who is said to have introduced the blend.
+Originally prepared with lime cordial, today it's often made with fresh lime juice and sugar syrup.
+Dry, simple and aromatic, the Gimlet has become a refined drink, perfect both as an aperitif and as a light after-dinner option.

 Ingredients: